Don Casper Headshot

 3 Credits

-This course is designed to teach students the professional workflow of editing digital film and video files.
-Students learn the technical craft as well as the aesthetic choices that editors make.
-Students practice the editing of all genres by editing short fiction, documentary, and experimental projects.
-Students will explore and learn advanced tools in editing software while cutting together short projects and tutorials.
-Areas of study include learning a cinema file database, media management, color correction, visual and time-based effects, sound processing and track building, multi-camera editing, and titling and graphics.
+This course will focus on the professional workflow of editing digital film and video files to study the technical craft as well as the aesthetic choices that editors make.
+Students will practice the editing of all genres including short fiction, documentary, and experimental projects.
+Exploration of advanced software will facilitate editing short projects and tutorials.
+Areas of study include media management, color correction, visual and time-based effects, sound processing and track building, multi-camera usage, titling/graphics, and digital cinema proxy workflows.

 In the News